 Joe Biden responds to sexual assault allegations: "This never happened"

 Joe Biden flatly denied a former Senate aide's allegation of sexual assault on Friday, saying "this never happened."
-It was the presumptive Democratic presidential nominee's first public comment on an accusation of sexual assault by Tara Reade.
+It was the presumptive Democratic presidential nominee's first public comment on the accusation by Tara Reade.

 In a television interview on MSNBC's "Morning Joe," Biden was asked directly whether he had sexually assaulted Reade in 1993.